ADFSD reopens DZ as part of Army 250 celebration

 |0

-This work, ADFSD reopens DZ as part of Army 250 celebration [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ADFSD reopens DZ as part of Army 250 celebration, by Dani Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.